-Besides family and immediate relative immigration visas, the U.S also gives visas to people who qualify to work in the country.
-These Employment Sponsored Visas allow foreign workers who have found an employer willing to hire them to come to the U.S permanently and work without an Employment Authorization Document (EAD).
-The employment visas are denoted with the letter E and are of 5 types:
+Besides family and immediate relative immigration visas, the US also gives visas to people who qualify to work in the country.
+These Employment Sponsored Visas allow foreign workers who have found an employer willing to hire them to come to the US permanently and work without an Employment Authorization Document (EAD).

 This article will go through the EW-3 visa for unskilled workers, what it is, its requirements, application procedures, and other relevant details.

 What is EW-3 visa?

 Since the US is known for its skilled labor base, there are many employers looking for unskilled workers.
 Unskilled workers are those who have less than two years of experience or training in a particular job position.

 To fill the gap in the unskilled labor, the US has created the EW-3 visa as part of its EB-3 visa or Third Priority Worker visa.
 US employers who cannot find a suitable candidate within the US for a job position which fits an unskilled worker can sponsor and petition for a foreign unskilled worker to come to the US on an EW-3 visa.

 The unskilled labor position cannot be temporary or seasonal, but must be permanent and the US employer must be able to prove that they could not find anyone available in the US to work in such a job.